 Dr. Payal Khincha first came to the Clinical Genetics Branch (CGB) as a special volunteer and clinical collaborator in July 2012 as part of the research component of a clinical fellowship in pediatric hematology-oncology at the Children’s National Medical Center (CNMC), Washington, D.C.
 In 2014, she formally joined CGB as a clinical fellow.
 In 2017, she became a staff clinician, and in 2018, the principal investigator on the NCI’s longitudinal family study on Li-Fraumeni Syndrome (LFS).
-In 2020, Dr. Khincha was appointed physician-scientist early investigator in CGB.
+In 2020, Dr. Khincha was appointed assistant clinical investigator in CGB.
 Dr. Khincha’s studies have led to multiple publications strongly supporting the need for LFS patients to receive comprehensive cancer screening.
 In addition, she and Dr. Christina Annunziata in the Center for Cancer Research were recognized with a CCR-DCEG Flex Award for a clinical trial, currently under development, of metformin as a chemopreventive agent in patients at extremely high risk of cancer due to an inherited mutation in TP53.
 Dr. Khincha received her primary medical degree (MBBS) in 2005 from Kempegowda Institute of Medical Sciences, Bangalore, India, and completed her residency training in pediatrics in 2010 at Maimonides Medical Center, Brooklyn, New York, and CNMC, Washington D.C.
 She is board certified in pediatrics and pediatric hematology-oncology.

 Dr. Khincha’s research aims to identify correlations of cancer with specific TP53 mutation types in individuals with LFS, assess the effectiveness of cancer surveillance on individuals and families with LFS, and determine if changes in mitochondrial function caused by use of metformin is associated with cancer incidence in the LFS population.